-I am a Professor in Development and Conflict at Durham University (UK).
+I am a professor in development and conflict at Durham University (UK).
 Most of my studies focus on violence and wars, state dynamics and international interventions.
-My current explorations are more on the material side of politics and international relations, as I study the relation between cities and states, the link between displacement and urbanization (securityonthemove.co.uk), urban infrastructures and how they are accessed by populations at the margins (https://www.inclusiveinfrastructure.org/), and the spaces and material underpinnings of international interventions.
-I also use the lens of infrastructures to study relations between the Arabian Gulf and Horn of Africa (https://more.bham.ac.uk/port-infrastructure/).
+My current explorations are more on the material side of politics and international relations, as I study the relation between cities and states, the link between displacement and urbanisation (securityonthemove.co.uk), urban infrastructures and how they are accessed by populations at the margins (https://www.inclusiveinfrastructure.org/), and the spaces and material underpinnings of international interventions.
+I also use the lens of infrastructures to study relations between the Arabian Gulf and the Horn of Africa (https://more.bham.ac.uk/port-infrastructure/).

 My PhD was obtained from the University of Hamburg, but my PhD research was additionally supported by the Max Planck Institute for Social Anthropology in Halle (Saale) where I studied from 2006 to 2008.
-I worked as Lecturer in Peace and Conflict Studies at the University of Magdeburg (2008-09), and as research fellow at the University of Hamburg (2001-04); built up a programme for the Civil Peace Service in Kenya (2009-12) and worked as conflict management expert in Southern Somalia (2004-05).
+I worked as a lecturer in peace and conflict studies at the University of Magdeburg (2008-09), and as a research fellow at the University of Hamburg (2001-04); built up a programme for the Civil Peace Service in Kenya (2009-12) and worked as a conflict management expert in Southern Somalia (2004-05).